Nemsae/rixi-carousel/README.md

 2. Why use PureComponent vs Stateless Function vs Component?

 ## Project Intermediate Milestones:
-1. RATE_RECOMMENDATION, remove and fetch a new item IN PLACE for data []
+~~1.
+RATE_RECOMMENDATION, remove and fetch a new item IN PLACE for data []~~ ~~2.
+Abstract out Card Components (CardTop and CardBottom) to <HomePage />, feed as a prop to RixiCarousel.~~
-2. Abstract out Card Components (CardTop and CardBottom) to <HomePage />, feed as a prop to RixiCarousel.
+3. Build a (default) error component, supply as prop to <RixiCarousel />
-3. Cards with no image supplied, should display a default image
+4. Cards with no image supplied, should display a default image

 ## Project Milestones:
 1. 100% Test Coverage